White Knight Chronicles II: Story

-Back at Balandor things have gotten worse as Grazel and Shapur, pactmaker of the Black Knight, in their knight forms alongside their army have begun attacking the city in hopes of weakening them.
-Leonard, knowing this and the fact he cannot use his knight for much longer without having part of himself damaged, still goes against them to a point as him to become unconscious.
-Yulie believes the help of the Moon Maiden hidden inside Father Yggdra will help but requires the Ark of the knight to become its pact maker.
-Searching through the tunnels she eventually finds it and becomes the soul of the last knight and appears before the battlefield in earnest using her bow to destroy all the enemy ships and damage the Sun King and Black Knight with help.
-Defeated, the team regroups and begins to set for the Redhorn Isle, location of the Yshrenian army.
-Knowing they cannot use their knights unless desperate for they must save their strength for Grazel and Shapur, they reside in the flying ship whilst the army of Balandor sails alongside the Windwalkers who pay their debt to the party from the previous game.
-On the ship Queen Cisna prepares all of Balandor for attack, although in battle a majority of the Balandor knights are destroyed, and it is by the help of Faria that they are able to turn the tides and begin winning the new war.
+Back at Balandor things have gotten worse as Grazel and Shapur (pactmaker of the Black Knight) in their knight forms, alongside their army, have begun attacking the city in hopes of weakening them.
+Leonard, knowing this and the fact he cannot use his knight for much longer without having part of himself damaged, still fights against them to the point he falls unconscious.

+Yulie believes the help of the Moon Maiden hidden inside Father Yggdra will help, but requires the Ark of the knight to become its pactmaker.
+Searching through the tunnels she eventually finds it, and becomes the soul of the last knight.
+She appears on the battlefield in earnest, using her bow to destroy all the enemy ships and damage the Sun King and Black Knight with help from her allies.

+Defeated, the team regroups and begins to set out for Redhorn Isle, location of the Yshrenian army.
+Knowing they cannot use their knights (for they must save their strength for Grazel and Shapur), they reside in the flying ship, whilst the army of Balandor sails alongside the Windwalkers, who are there to pay their debt to the party from the previous game.
+On the ship Queen Cisna prepares all of Balandor for attack, although in battle a majority of the Balandor knights are destroyed, and it is only by the help of Faria that they are able to turn the tides and begin winning the new war.

-Grazel sees this as a chance to test his new weapon, The Hand of God, a large island cannon powered by the volcano and magic combined.
-Aware of the destruction it can produce, Cisna asks Leonard and company to land on the island and destroy its power supply before they can make land to assist.
-After succeeding at this, Grazel traps the group with a large lava monster, Brimmflame, which once defeated begins to release the remaining volcanic substance upon the island forcing a retreat from both the new Yshrenian army and the Balandor/Faria alliance.
-Frustrated, Grazel with High Priest Ledom and Shapur appear in their true base of operations, Garmatha Fortress, a large floating castle that begins to head for Balandor with the plan of destroying it.
+Grazel sees this as a chance to test his new weapon, The Hand of God, a large island cannon powered by the combined might of the volcano and magic.
+Aware of the destruction it can produce, Cisna asks Leonard and company to go on ahead and destroy its power supply, while the rest of the army catches up to assist.
+After this success, Grazel traps the group with a large lava monster, Brimmflame, which upon defeat begins to release the remaining volcanic substance upon the island, forcing a retreat from both the new Yshrenian army and the Balandor/Faria alliance.
+Frustrated, Grazel, High Priest Ledom and Shapur appear in their true base of operations, Garmatha Fortress, a large floating castle that begins to head for Balandor with the plan of destroying it.

-This is halted thanks to the Demithor, the beast the Free City of Greede rides upon, which turns itself to frozen stone to pause the Garmatha.
-With this advantage Leonard and friends instantly head for the fortress.
-There, Ledom reveals himself to be a fellow time traveler similar to Eldore who plans to join the knights to bring forth his former Lord and Master, Emperor Madoras of Yshrenia, from the past to establish a new empire and finish off Queen Cisna who carries the spirit of Queen Mureas of the Athwan Empire.
+Their plans are foiled by Demithor, the beast the Free City of Greede rides upon, which turns itself to frozen stone to pause the Garmathan forces.
+With this advantage the heroes instantly head for the fortress.
+There, Ledom reveals himself to be a fellow time traveler like Eldore who plans to join the knights to bring forth his former Lord and Master, Emperor Madoras of Yshrenia, from the past to establish a new empire and finish off Queen Cisna, who carries the spirit of Queen Mureas of the Athwan Empire.
 He also reveals that Leonard is Madoras's intended vessel while the presence of the five knights combined triggers the Final Awakening, triggering Leonard's transformation into Madoras.